-I gave the kids cookie cutters, rolling pin, tooth picks and more so they could make patterns and be as creative as they wished.
+I gave the kids cookie cutters, rolling pins, toothpicks and more so they could make patterns and be as creative as they wished.

 2. Baking Fun

-My girls love to make cakes and of course after the cake is in the oven, they love to lick the mixing bowl and spoon.
-I did that as a kid and it is the best as the mixture always tastes wonderful and so chocolatey!
+My girls love to make cakes and of course, after the cake is in the oven, they love to lick the mixing bowl and spoon.
+I did that as a kid and it is the best as the mixture always tastes wonderful and is so chocolatey!

 I created a marble cake and added a vanilla cake mix to a chocolate one that had chocolate bits added to it as well.
-Once mixed in it created a marvelous marble mixture and looked great once it was cut into.
+Once mixed in it created a marvellous marble mixture and looked great once it was cut into.
 Sorry I did not get any other pictures than the one before it was all eaten.
-Yes it was that good.
-Maybe I should be a masterchef????
+Yes, it was that good.
+Maybe I should be a Masterchef????

 3. Painting Fun

 I wanted to get the kids painting, and I did not want paint that causes issues with clothes or bad if you accidentally eat it.
 So I made my own paint.
 How do I hear you ask??

 - Food dye